Fallout 4 Far Harbor Guide – Settlements Locations, Where To Find Workshops

 Having the workshops is really important as it is the main part of any community.
 A workshop is a place where you can store pretty much anything that you find because it has limitless storage space which is shared.
 You can also use the workshop to start building or take a look at the various different statistics of the society and how it is growing.

 That is not all that your workshop can do!
 You will also be able to use the workshop to put in all of the items that your scavengers bring in from their quests.
 All in all, the workshops in Far Harbor work in almost exactly the same way that they would in the standard Fallout 4.

 However, it can be quite difficult to find out where they are and to use them.
 For that reason, this Fallout 4 Far Harbor Settlements Locations Guide is here to help you.

 This one is located on the northern edge of The Island.
 You need to head north of the Cliff’s Edge Hotel and east of the Aldersea Day Spa in order to find it.
 However, do note that you will only be able to turn it into a settlement after you have completed The Hold Out quest and have spoken with Uncle Ken.

-This one is located in the northeastern side of The Island.
-You need to head over to north side of Far Harbor and east side of Cliff’s Edge Hotel in order to find it.
+This one is located on the northeastern side of The Island.
+You need to head over to the north side of Far Harbor and east side of Cliff’s Edge Hotel in order to find it.

 Echo Lake Lumber

 This one is located on the western edge of The Island.
-You need to head over to south side of Briney’s Bait and Tackle and north side of Atom’s Spring in order to find it.
+You need to head over to the south side of Briney’s Bait and Tackle and north side of Atom’s Spring in order to find it.

 This one is located on the northern edge of The Island.
-You need to head over to north side of Aldersea Day Spa and northwest side of National Park Visitor’s Center.
+You need to head over to the north side of Aldersea Day Spa and northwest side of National Park Visitor’s Center.